webix-hub/gitbook-webix-jet/details/views.md

 ### [<span id="on">this.on(app,"app:event:name",handler) &uarr;</span>](#contents)

 Use this method to attach events.
 This way of attatching an event is convenient, because it automatically detaches the event when the view that called it is destroyed.
+This helps to avoid memory leaks that may happen, especially in older browsers.

 ```js
 export default class FormView extends JetView{